SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

   <summary><b>Tool(s)</b></summary>

 * [Linked Open Vocabularies](https://lov.linkeddata.es/dataset/lov) which is a source for predicates, i.e. existing attributes/relationships that might be candidates for reuse.
-* A spreadsheet tool can be used to present and compare the different data models.
+* A spreadsheet can be used to present and compare the different data models.
 </details>

 <details>